cloudmicro/lambda-dynamodb-local/readme.md

 * Json files for DynamoDB table schemas go in `db_gen/tables`
 * Sample data json files go in `dg_gen/tabledata`
-* The file names of the sample data file and schema file must match in order to populate table with corresponding sample data
+* The file names of the sample data file and schema file must match in order to populate tables with corresponding sample data

 For example: